svermeulen/vim-yoink/README.md

 `g:yoinkAutoFormatPaste` - When set to `1`, after a paste occurs it will automatically be formatted (using `=` key).
 Default: `0`.
 Note that you can leave this off and just use the toggle key instead for cases where you want to format after the paste.

 `g:yoinkMoveCursorToEndOfPaste` - When set to `1`, the cursor will always be placed at the end of the paste.
 Default is to match normal vim behaviour (`0`) which places cursor at the beginning when pasting multiline yanks.
+Setting to `1` can be nicer because it makes the post-paste cursor position more consistent between multiline and non-multiline pastes (that is, it is at the end in both cases).
+And also causes consecutive multiline pastes to be ordered correctly.

 ## System Clipboard